-The vEdge Cloud is a virtualized version of the vEdge router, inheriting all the capabilities offered on Viptela’s physical branch routers. vEdge Cloud can be instantiated as a virtual machine (VM) on a KVM hypervisor or as a VM on a VMware ESXi hypervisor, as well as in public cloud environments, such as Amazon AWS. vEdge Cloud can be used as a Virtual Network Function (VNF) for a Virtual CPE (vCPE) deployment at the branch.
+The vEdge Cloud is a virtualized version of the vEdge router, inheriting all the capabilities offered on Viptela’s physical branch routers. vEdge Cloud can be instantiated as a virtual machine (VM) on a KVM hypervisor or as a VM on a VMware ESXi hypervisor, as well as in public cloud environments, such as Amazon AWS or Google Cloud Platform. vEdge Cloud can be used as a Virtual Network Function (VNF) for a Virtual CPE (vCPE) deployment at the branch.
 It can also be used as a Virtual Private Cloud (VPC) Gateway for customers that have workload residing in Amazon Web Services (AWS).

 Start and Configure the vEdge Cloud Router